 Obviously, there are exceptions to every rule, and explaining the theory of heat and cold therapy down to only four points would be a gross oversimplification.
 Let’s go into a bit more depth and understand the benefits and best ways and methods to treat your injury and why heat and cold therapy have different jobs.

 We have listed below some commonly affected areas and tissue injuries:

-The most common type of injury suffered by many of us is a painful sprain which can be caused due to the result of a slip around or some mishap in the playing ground.
+The most common type of injury suffered by many of us is a painful sprain.
 It can be painful and generally occurs in wrists, knees, and ankles- if the movement is too rough it can damage the ligaments too far.
 When a sprain occurs you can see the following symptoms including- swelling, pain, numbness, or difficulty in moving the affected area along with discomfort.

 While you are prepping for playing a sport you might end up overexerting a muscle or stretching the muscle too far which can result in a strain.
 Legs and shoulders are the most common areas involving muscle strains which can lead to pain, swelling, muscle spasms as it stretches the tendon or muscle and causes difficulty in moving.

 When performing any activity that involves stretching you should apply heat to increase the flexibility so that the blood stimulates the area.
 After you have performed the physical activities, the best choice is to use cold therapy wraps as it will help in the onset of pain and swelling if you end up overexerting the muscle.